Tianyu-Liang/Parallel-Randomized-Cholesky/README.md

 # Instructions
 We provide a series of instructions for running our implementation for a subset of the experiments found in [the paper](https://arxiv.org/abs/2505.02977).
+These instructions will show you how to download some of the datasets, preprocess them, and run example versions of our experiments.

+## Downloading datasets
+TODO

 "cpu_implementation" contains the cpu version of our code, and it contains only the factorization part. "experiment" folder contains the complete pipeline (factorization and solve on cpu). "gpu_implementation" contains the gpu code.